 AP European History curricular requirements:

-- The course includes a college-level European history textbook, diverse primary sources, and multiple secondary sources written by historians or scholars interpreting the past.
+- The teacher and students have access to a college-level European history textbook, diverse primary sources, and multiple secondary sources written by historians or scholars interpreting the past.

 AP European History resource requirements:

-- The school ensures that each student has a college-level European history textbook (supplemented when necessary to meet the curricular requirements) for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level European history textbook (in print or electronic format) published within the last 10 years for individual use inside and outside of the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

 - The school ensures that each student has copies of primary sources and other instructional materials used in the course for individual use inside and outside of the classroom.

-- The school ensures that each student has access to support materials for the AP European History course, including scholarly, college-level works that correspond with course topics; writings by major European history authors; as well as standard reference works such as encyclopedias, atlases, collections of historical documents, and statistical compendiums, either in a school or public library or via the internet.
+- The school ensures that each student has access to support materials for the European history course, including scholarly, college-level works that correspond with course topics; writings by major history authors; as well as standard reference works such as encyclopedias, atlases, collections of historical documents, and statistical compendiums, either in a school or public library or via the internet.

-The list below represents examples of textbooks that meet the resource requirements of AP European History and have met or exceed the required alignment to the learning objectives and skills in the course curriculum framework.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below represents examples of textbooks that meet the resource requirements of AP European History.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - McKay, John P., Clare Haru Crowston, Merry E. Weisner-Hanks, and Joe Perry.
 A History of Western Society Since 1300 for the AP® Course.
 12th edition.
-Bedford, Freeman and Worth Publishing Group.
+Bedford, Freeman and Worth Publishing Group, 2014.